 Industrial Accident, wrongful death (Philadelphia County, Pennsylvania, 2007) – Brett sat second chair at trial where a 32-year-old plaintiff fell into a paper mill pulper (150-degree water) and died from second and third degree burns several hours after he was pulled out.
 Plaintiff demanded $70 million before trial and after a 2½-week trial, plaintiff accepted a $6 million settlement while the jury was in the middle of deliberations and had been instructed by the court to consider punitive damages.

-Medical Malpractice, delay in diagnosis of bladder cancer in a child (Delaware County, Media, Pennsylvania, 2006) - Brett sat first chair at trial defending a pediatrician alleged to be responsible for a five month delay in diagnosis of rhabdomyosarcoma of the bladder of a five-year-old girl.
+Medical Malpractice, delay in diagnosis of bladder cancer in a child (Delaware County, Media, Pennsylvania, 2006) – Brett sat first chair at trial defending a pediatrician alleged to be responsible for a five month delay in diagnosis of rhabdomyosarcoma of the bladder of a five-year-old girl.
 She was complaining of difficulty urinating when her mother contacted the doctor’s office stating “I think my daughter has cancer.”
-The pediatrician instructed the mother to bring her daughter to the office an exam and urine culture and urinalysis.
+The pediatrician instructed the mother to bring her daughter to the office for an exam and urine culture and urinalysis.
 Despite his instruction to bring the girl in for an exam, the pediatrician did not see or hear from the mother again although she had contacted the practice group.
 Treatment involved bladder removal and radiation which will likely prevent her from bearing children.
 The defense proved that her treatment options did not change due to any delay.
 After five days of trial, the pediatrician was dismissed when another physician in the practice group settled.

 Pharmacist liability, child born with birth defects from medication (Philadelphia County, Pennsylvania, 2006) – Brett sat second chair at trial where an infant who suffered brain damage and severe birth defects and malformations allegedly due to his mother’s ingestion of medication contraindicated during her pregnancy.
 The trial proceeded solely against the pharmacist for an alleged failure to identify the contraindication and counsel the mother.
 After a 2½-week trial wherein the plaintiff’s economist alleged $92 million in past, present and future damages, a Philadelphia jury returned a defense verdict.
 This case was received six weeks before trial.